 How to improve your sense of humor

-To improve our sense of humor, begin by smiling!
+To improve your sense of humor, begin by smiling.
 A smile invites interaction and expresses understanding.
 It engages the entire body.
-Wooten goes on to explain that humor comes from a spirit of playfulness and that we can access our playfulness from acting silly.
-The word “silly” is derived from two old European words “Seely” and “Saelig,” both of which mean happy, joyful, and blessed.
+Wooten explains that humor comes from a spirit of playfulness and that we can access our playfulness from acting silly.
+The word “silly” is derived from two old European words "seely” and “saelig,” both of which mean happy, joyful, and blessed.
 Silly people are spontaneous and playful with everything in their environment.
 Having a sense of humor helps us to recognize the absurdity in situations of tension, frustration and tragedy.

-Besides smiling, looking for and being more playful or silly, Wooten provides these additional steps to find or create humor:
+Wooten provides these additional steps to find or create humor in your everyday:

-- Look for irony - This helps us identify the craziness that exists in our society.
+- Look for irony.
+This helps us identify the nonsense that exists in our society.